maoueh/zap-pretty/README.md

 ## Usage

-Simply pipe the output of the CLI tool generating Zap JSON log line to the `zap-pretty` tool:
+Simply pipe the output of the CLI tool generating Zap JSON log lines to the `zap-pretty` tool:

 ```sh
 zap_instrumented | zap-pretty